Browse through this guide to find out more about the types of funding available for arts projects.

 The Big Lottery Fund provides funding for charities, voluntary organisations, and projects that improve the health, education and environment of communities.

-Grants for the Arts is an open-application funding programme that funds arts activities which engage people in England or help artists and arts organisations carry out their work.
+Arts Council National Lottery Project Grants is an open-application funding programme that funds arts activities which engage people in England or help artists and arts organisations carry out their work.

 Heritage Lottery Fund helps communities to celebrate, look after and learn more about our heritage.